Nani-codes/GermanUni/README.md

-# Find Your Right university in Germany
+# Choose Your University in Germany